SeSodesa/rustla/README.md

 written in the Rust programming language. rSTLa itself is an inverse transpiler to the LarST ($`\LaTeX`$ ⟶ reStructuredText) transpiler written by [Tomi Janhunen](https://www.tuni.fi/fi/tomi-janhunen).

+## Build instructions

+If you wish to build the project yourself, the easiest way to do it is to install [`rustup`](https://rustup.rs/), reboot your computer so the necessary `PATH` modifications come into effect, navigate to the project folder and run (`cargo build`|`cargo run path/to/rst/file`).
+To run the unit tests, type `cargo test`.
+Running a specific test includes typing `cargo test path::to::test::function`.
+Type `cargo test path::to::test::function -- --nocapture` if you wish to view test output.

 ## Project structure

 The current structure of the project is given below.